solid/data-interoperability-panel/resource-metadata/hypothesis.md

 Configuration metadata is used to store configurable parameters for a given resource.
 It MUST be supported as a resource metadata type by Solid servers.

 A configuration metadata resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#configuration```.
 Conversely, the resource being described by a Configuration metadata resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#resource```.

+A given Solid resource MUST NOT be directly associated with more than one Configuration metadata resource.

 A Configuration metadata resource MUST be deleted by the Solid server when the resource it is directly associated with is also deleted and the Solid server is authoritative for both resources.